DavidIL02/portfolio/README.md

 ## 🚀 About Me

 ¡Hola!
-I'm David, a passionate web developer based in Spain.
+I'm David Ibáñez Leal, a passionate web developer based in Spain.
 At 22, I'm transitioning into tech with a unique blend of technical skills and real-world experience.

 ### 💼 Professional Background
 - Strong foundation in teamwork and problem-solving from hospitality and construction